International Women’s Day 2026: Canberra

 There are women across Canberra doing extraordinary work that most of us never hear about.

 In the lead-up to International Women’s Day 2026, Jade Warne (Small Business Growth Club) and Jo Tarnawsky (This is Leadership) decided to do something about that.
-They issued a call-out on social media inviting applications from Canberra women whose impact was real, but rarely showcased.

 The invitation was simple: You didn’t need to be a CEO.
 You didn’t need honours or letters after your name.
-What mattered was the work you were doing and that you had a story worth hearing.
+What mattered was the work you were doing and you had a story worth hearing.

 Applications poured in from Canberra women working across business, science, advocacy, community leadership, the arts, public service and beyond - reinforcing just how many powerful, under-recognised stories are shaping this city every day.